gchq/stroom-docs/user-guide/tools/stream-dump-tool.md

 *Note the classpath may need to be altered depending on your installation.*

 The above command will export all content from Stroom and output it to a directory called `output`.
 Data is exported to zip files in the same format as zip files in proxy repositories.
-The structure of the exported data is `${feed}/${pathId}/${id}` by default with a zip extension.
+The structure of the exported data is `${feed}/${pathId}/${id}` by default with a `.zip` extension.

 To provide greater control over what is exported and how the following additional parameters can be used: